 - 1. Provide help to the sick students - 2.
 Provide advance to organize various students' activities - 3.
 Provide bereavement solace to JNEC students - 4.
-Provide funds for annual rituals and ceremonies - 5.
 Provide loans to needy JNEC students in emergencies

 10.4.3 Committee Members

 The following officials and students shall represent in the committee: